 The past few years I’ve discovered many indie chick rockers and all-female bands.
 Here are some highlights.
 This (not comprehensive!) list showcases indie women who play guitar or bass, either solo or in bands, who have been active in the past five years.
 Therefore many of my classic faves have been excluded — for instance a suite of 1980s and ’90s rockers.
 I will write about them one day, but here the focus is on contemporary artists.

 My descriptions are fleshed out with links to music videos, interviews, rig rundowns, and live performances.
-Consider this part one of a projected series as I have more to write about, including Duluthians who will get their own essay.
+This part one of two, and I plan to give Duluthians their own essay in part three.
 Here goes — some of my indie rock guitar goddess she-roes:

 Vagabon is the stage name of Laetitia Tamko.
 Her Wikipedia entry describes her as a “Cameroonian-American autodidact multi-instrumentalist, singer-songwriter and music producer based in New York City.”
 I love autodidact multi-instrumentalists.